 People with chronic pain often find therapeutic massage a powerful tool for relief, particularly through its profound impact on muscle relaxation.
 By increasing blood flow, massage delivers oxygen and nutrients to strained tissues, aiding recovery while reducing stiffness through thermal effects.
 It also decreases neurological excitability, curbs muscle spasms, and releases restrictive fascia, enhancing mobility.

-Moreover, massage interrupts the pain-stress cycle by applying mechanical pressure to disrupt tight muscular patterns and lower stress hormones like cortisol.
+Moreover, massage interrupts the pain-stress cycle by applying mechanical pressure to disrupt tight muscular patterns and reduce stress hormones, such as cortisol.
 This fosters a calming shift from a””fight-or-fligh”” state to restoration.
-Hormonal modulation, including endorphin release, counters pain pathways, offering a sense of ease.
+Hormonal modulation, including the release of endorphins, counters pain pathways, offering a sense of ease.

 Additionally, techniques like progressive muscle relaxation, often paired with massage, can further reduce chronic pain by systematically tensing and releasing muscle groups.
-For those seeking relief, massage provides a supportive path to unwind chronic tension and reconnect with comfort.
+For those seeking relief, massage offers a supportive path to unwind chronic tension and reconnect with a sense of comfort.

 Improving Daily Function